hero background image

 Pre-implementation

-• Communicate with clinical staff to define EMR/EHR requirements and tech stack
+• Define EHR requirements and tech stack

 • Establish a data governance strategy to ensure an effective and sustainable transition to the new system